Pinellas County Schools 2022-2023 Approved Budget

-The Pinellas County School Board reviewed the district's tentative annual budget at 6:30 p.m.on July 28, 2020 at the virtual First Public Hearing on Budget.
-The Second and final Public Hearing was held on September 8, 2020 at 6:30 p.m. in the Conference Hall at the School Administration Building.
+The Pinellas County School Board reviewed the district's tentative annual budget at 6:30 p.m.on July 26, 2022 at the First Public Hearing on Budget.
+The Second and final Public Hearing will be held on September 13, 2022 at 6:30 p.m. in the Conference Hall at the School Administration Building.

 General Operating Fund

-A crucial portion of the budget, about 61 percent, is the Operating fund.This fund is the primary budget for the day-to-day operations of the school district.
-The main source of revenue for the nearly $992 million is the Florida Education Finance Program (FEFP), which gleans much of its state revenue from sales taxes and much of its local revenue from property taxes.
+A crucial portion of the budget, about 56 percent, is the Operating fund.This fund is the primary budget for the day-to-day operations of the school district.
+The main source of revenue for the $1 billion is the Florida Education Finance Program (FEFP), which gleans much of its state revenue from sales taxes and much of its local revenue from property taxes.

 District Strategic Plan